kamyashethia/SQLForThePotterhead/Joins.md

 It looks like we need _all the data in the left hand side table, along with any common data_.
 Thinking about the join's available to us, this sounds a lot like a `LEFT JOIN`.
 Let's write some SQL.

 1. Start by extracting the data we need from the `wizards` table.
-We want to filter the data to the student's who are in the Gryffindor house.
+We want to filter the data to the students who are in the Gryffindor house.
 We can do that with a `WHERE` clause.

 ```postgres